wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;But who is it?

 **M:**&ensp;Not who, but what.
 I’m not a person in your sense of the word, though I may appear a person to you.
 I am that infinite ocean of consciousness in which all happens.
-I am also beyond all existence and cognition, pure bliss of being.
+I am also beyond all existence and cognition, pure bliss of beïng.
 There is nothing I feel separate from, hence I am all.
 No thing is me, so I am nothing.

 The same power that makes the fire burn and the water flow, the seeds sprout and the trees grow, makes me answer your questions.
 There is nothing personal about me, though the language and the style may appear personal.
 A person is a set pattern of desires and thoughts and resulting actions; there is no such pattern in my case.
 There is nothing I desire or fear — how can there be a pattern?